sdymj84/travel-blog/README.md

 ## Skills
 - React, React Router, Redux
-- Firebase - Firestore
+- Firebase - Firestore, Auth, Storage
-- MaterializeCSS, UIKit, styled-components
+- react-bootstrap, styled-components
 ---

 ## App Details
+- Travel blog that only I can write/edit/delete. anyone can visit and read
+- Filter countries by continent using worldmap on main page
+- Contain all logic and style in each single component file using styled-components
 -
 ---